hesiqi2000/zynq-lab/lab4.md

     #define LED_IP_mWriteReg(BaseAddress, RegOffset, Data) \
             Xil_Out32((BaseAddress) + (RegOffset), (Xuint32)(Data))
     ```
-    For this driver, you can see the macros are aliases to the lower level functions *Xil_Out32( )* and *Xil_Out32( )*.
+    For this driver, you can see the macros are aliases to the lower level functions **Xil_Out32( )** and **Xil_Out32( )**.
 The macros in this file make up the higher level API of the led_ip driver.
 If you are writing your own driver for your own IP, you will need to use low level functions like these to read and write from your IP as required.
 The low level hardware access functions are wrapped in your driver making it easier to use your IP in an Application project.

-3. Modify your C code (see figure below, or you can find modified code in lab4_sol.c from the {sources} folder) to echo the dip switch settings on the LEDs by using the led_ip driver API macros, and save the application.
+3. Modify your C code (see figure below, or you can find modified code in lab4_sol.c from the **sources\lab4** folder) to echo the dip switch settings on the LEDs by using the led_ip driver API macros, and save the application.

 4. Include the header file: